Union Hand-Roasted Coffee

 Union Hand-Roasted Coffee (formerly Union Coffee Roasters) is a privately owned British coffee roasting business based in East London, United Kingdom.
 The company was founded in 2001 by Jeremy Torz and Steven Macatonia.
-Coffee House says the company "effectively bridges the definitions of independent and mainstream" as they work according to craft principles while still selling their products in supermarkets.
+According to the trade publication Coffee House, the company bridges independent and mainstream markets by working under craft principles while selling products in supermarkets.

-Hand roasted coffee is made in small batches with the direct intervention of a master coffee roaster.
-The master coffee roaster watches over the batch as it's roasted to make sure it's done to perfection.
+Hand-roasted coffee is produced in small batches under the supervision of a roaster who manually monitors the roasting process.

 History

-Working at Peet's Coffee & Tea in San Francisco in the early 1990s sparked the interest in coffee in Jeremy Torz and Stephen Macatonia, both from the UK.
-In stark contrast to the country's local coffee scene, which was at the time essentially nonexistent, they discovered a bustling coffee environment in the Californian metropolis.
+While working at Peet's Coffee & Tea in San Francisco in the early 1990s, Jeremy Torz and Stephen Macatonia developed an interest in coffee.
+They observed the coffee culture in San Francisco, which differed from the contemporary market in the United Kingdom.

 Macatonia worked as an immunologist and Torz as an optometrist before founding the business.
-Both of them, however, were drawn to the coffee roasting scene and decided to stay for four years even though they had only intended to visit for six months.
-Over the course of four years, they learned a lot about the local coffee sector and the craft of growing and roasting coffee.
+They remained for four years to study the regional coffee industry and roasting techniques.

-In 1994, when they were back in the UK, they decided to leave their day jobs and found Torz and Macatonia, a tiny coffee roasting business.
-They didn't have any prior expertise in the retail area, so they started a wholesale company.
+Returning to the UK in 1994, they established Torz and Macatonia as a wholesale coffee roasting business.

 In 1995, they became the main supplier for the Seattle Coffee Company, the first major coffee shop chain in the UK.
 Torz and Macatonia eventually merged with The Seattle Coffee Company in 1997 which was then acquired by Starbucks in 1998.

-After some time, Jeremy and Steven left in 2000.
+Torz and Macatonia left the company in 2000.
 In 2001, they founded private company Union Coffee Roasters and in 2007, it was rebranded to Union Hand-Roasted Coffee.

 By 2005, the company was producing 11 different lines, four of which were special editions and seven of which were for sale in Sainsbury's, Asda, the Co-op and Somerfield.

-In 2015, Union refreshed their brand to help "share the joy of good coffee".
-As part of this, they created a new company logo, revamped and rationalised their coffee range for Waitrose and Ocado and launched a new coffee subscription service known as CoffeeClub.
+In 2015, Union rebranded its corporate identity, updating its logo, changing its product lines for Waitrose". and Ocado and introducing a subscription service called CoffeeClub.

-On The High Street
+Distribution and partnerships

 Union Coffee supplies wholesale specialty coffee and barista training Gail's Artisan Bakery, Brasserie Blanc and Peach Pubs.